Grab a drink on one of Leeds’ rooftop bars and enjoy breathtaking views of the city this summer.

 Belgrave Music Hall and Canteen, 1-1A Cross Belgrave Street, Leeds, West Yorkshire, LS2 8JP.

 For an utterly one-off view of Leeds, head to the highest rooftop bar in the city – SkyLounge sits at the pinnacle of the DoubleTree by Hilton, taking its place on the thirteenth floor and offering stunning views that stretch out into the horizon.

 The cocktail menu is just as vast as the view, offering their own tasty concoctions alongside classics and fizz.
-You can pair your drink with a selection of small plates like salt & pepper calamari or portobello fries while you can get a bigger feed with dishes like beetroot cured salmon and pearl barley risotto.
+You can pair your drink with a selection of small plates like cola glazed sticky ribs or crispy falafel bites with a lemon chilli dip while you can get a bigger feed with dishes like herb-crusted lamb rack and bucatini pasta with wild mushrooms.

 SkyLounge, Doubletree by Hilton, Wharf Approach, Granary Wharf, Leeds, West Yorkshire, LS1 4BR.

 Although you won’t be able to see for miles around from Kennedy Meadows, you will be able to get a very interesting angle on some of the city’s finest landmarks.
 Look out over the domes of the Victoria Quarter and Kirkgate Market, with Briggate and the Pinnacle looming behind.

 You’ve got two drinks options.
 Pick something up in Redondo Beach, the upstairs cocktail bar at Headrow House, or head downstairs for a pint of Pilsner Urquell, finished on site for the ultimate freshness (they have 60 other international beers if you want to try something new).
 If you don’t fancy the walk downstairs, they’ve got a shed on the lower terrace to keep you fed and watered.